cnizzardini/my-notes/README.md

 ## Linux

 [ncdu](https://dev.yorhel.nl/ncdu) — Ncdu is a disk usage analyzer with an ncurses interface.
+It has a great CLI interface for drilling down directory-by-directory.

-[tmpreaper](http://manpages.ubuntu.com/manpages/bionic/man8/tmpreaper.8.html) — Temporary file cleanup utility
+[tmpreaper](http://manpages.ubuntu.com/manpages/bionic/man8/tmpreaper.8.html) — Temporary file cleanup utility.
+Works great at keeping your system clean.

 [nushell/nushell](https://github.com/nushell/nushell) — A new shell for linux